Advanced course in video processing

 Evaluation of Project(s)

 20- 30 min Oral Exam, individually (counts 60%, evaluated by lecturer) / video conference via skype for distance students may be arranged

 Topic Presentation and report (counts 40%, evaluated by lecturer) / Distance students will be required to do implementation work or a topic study and report.

 Alphabetical Scale, A(best) – F (fail)

-Re-sit for the oral examination in August.
+One re-sit for the Oral re-examination may be offered for valid reasons only.
 Needs to have the presentation/implementation and report accepted to be allowed for the re-sit.